AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560-sp18/sessions/session4.md

 #### In Class Activities:
-- See the Tech Fundamentals.
+- See the Tech Fundamentals class materials repository.
+Be sure to download updates by using the `sync` or `pull` buttons on GitHub Desktop.